 SafeAssign is an anti-plagiarism software that you can run all incoming assignments and papers through in UBlearns.
 You will get an originality report showing you anywhere exact language has been matched to another source.
 This is an excellent aid in ensuring that your students are submitting their own work.
 Some additional best practices for protecting integrity in online assignments are:

 Find more information about Respondus LockDown Browser, Respondus Monitor and Zoom on our Proctoring Tools page.
-Additionally, the Office of Educational Effectiveness at UB has compiled faculty recommendations and best practices for remote instruction from lessons learned in spring 2020.
+Additionally, the Office of Curriculum, Assessment and Teaching Transformation at UB has compiled faculty recommendations and best practices for remote instruction from lessons learned in spring 2020.